CBlockSurprise/ScriptCraft/docs/ScriptCraft-API-Reference.md

 ## Entity Module

-The entity module provides easy access to all of the entities in Minecraft.
+The entity module provides easy access to all of the entity interfaces in Minecraft.
+Entities are any non-voxel objects that can exist in a world, including all players, monsters, projectiles, etc.

+For a description of the entities, click [here](https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/entity/package-summary.html)

 ### Usage

     entity.zombie      // refers to the org.bukkit.entity.ZOMBIE interface

 Possible entities:

-For a more detailed description of the entities, click [here](https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/entity/package-summary.html)

   * ageable
   * ambient